braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 When this feature is set as ["Required"](#enforcement-options), the following scenarios will cause SDK requests to be rejected by Braze:
 - JWT was expired by the time is was received by the Braze API
 - JWT was empty or missing
-- JWT failed to verify for the Public Keys you uploaded to the Braze dashboard
+- JWT failed to verify for the public keys you uploaded to the Braze dashboard

-When the SDK requests fail for one of these reasons, a callback function you supply will be invoked with a relevant [Error Code][9].
+You can use [`subscribeToSdkAuthenticationFailures`](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html#subscribetosdkauthenticationfailures) to subscribe to be notified when the SDK requests fail for one of these reasons.
+A callback function contains an object with the relevant [`errorCode`][9], `reason` for the error, the `userId` of the request (if the user is not anonymous), and the authentication `signature` that caused the error.

 Failed requests will periodically be retried until your app supplies a new valid JWT.

-This callback includes the User ID for which the request failed, the relevant [Error Code][9], and the failed signature.
 If _that user_ is still logged in, you can use this callback as an opportunity to request a new JWT from your server and supply Braze's SDK with this new valid token.

 {% alert tip %}
 These callback methods are a great place to add your own monitoring or error-logging service to keep track of how often your Braze requests are being rejected.